 ”There is no denying the fact that both Muslims and Christians are killed,” Para-Mallam said, “but the extermination of Christians from Borno is only a matter of time if the present situation is not arrested.”

 The U.N.
-Security Council committee monitoring sanctions against al-Qaida has recently added Boko Haram to its list, with an arms embargo and asset freeze.
+Security Council committee monitoring sanctions against al-Qaida has recently added an extremist group that is located primarily in Northern Nigeria More to its list, with an arms embargo and asset freeze.